-10.1.2 Lateral Capacity
+9.1.2 Lateral Capacity

 Resistance to lateral loads can be provided by friction acting at the base of the foundation and by passive earth pressure.
 A coefficient of friction of 0.35 may be assumed with normal dead load forces.
-An allowable passive earth pressure of 350 psf per foot of depth up to a maximum of 3,000 psf may be used for footings poured against properly compacted fill or undisturbed stiff natural soils.
+An allowable passive earth pressure of 190 psf per foot of depth up to a maximum of 3,000 psf may be used for footings poured against properly compacted fill.
 The values of coefficient of friction and allowable passive earth pressure include a factor of safety of 1.5.

-10.1.3 Settlement
+9.1.3 Settlement

-The static settlement of structures supported on continuous and/or spread footings founded on compacted fill will depend on the actual footing dimensions and the imposed vertical loads.
+The static settlement of structures supported on continuous and/or spread footings founded on compacted fill and native soil will depend on the actual footing dimensions and the imposed vertical loads.
 Most of the footing settlement at the project site is expected to occur immediately after the application of the load.
-Based on the maximum allowable net bearing pressures presented above, static settlement is anticipated to be less than 1.0 inch.
-Differential settlement is expected to be up to one-half of the total settlement over a 30 foot span.
+Based on the maximum allowable net bearing pressures presented above, static settlement is anticipated to be on the order of 1.0 inch.
+Differential settlement is expected to be up to one-half of the total settlement over a 30-foot span.

-10.1.4 Dynamic Increases
+9.1.4 Dynamic Increases